-8" Astro-Physics Dovetail Saddle Plate (DOVE08) with Q4047 Adapter
+8" Dovetail Saddle Plate (DOVE08) with Q4047 Adapter - DOVE08 System No Longer Available

-This versatile plate is suited for the 105 f6 Traveler and faster 130 refractors and other short instruments.
+This versatile plate is suited for the 105 f/6 Traveler and faster 130 refractors and other short instruments.
 The knob assembly features a brass pin with a tapered end to hold your sliding bar firmly without marring the aluminum.
-Use with the 7" or 10" Sliding Bars (SB0800 or SB1000), which are sold separately.
+Use with the 7" or 10" Sliding Bars (SB0800 or SB1000) (discontinued).
 Repositioning the sliding bar allows you to adjust the balance of your instrument.